 The history of type is literally the history of the world!
 THP knows “as little as possible” about the mechanical, logistic and technological aspects of printing in general, paper and ink, presses and type-founding that once limited or liberated letterform design from century to century and from day to day.
 Likewise, THP knows only a peripheral minimum about text type.

-Instead, THP focuses on designs of western-European and North American metal and wood display type—Latin-alphabet faces used for letterpress job-printing during the 19th and early-20th centuries.
+Instead, THP focuses on designs of western-European and North American metal and wood display and script typefaces—Latin-alphabet faces used for letterpress job-printing during the 19th and early-20th centuries.
 For educational purposes, pre-digital “nostalgia” faces may be juxtaposed occasionally.

 When Gutenberg first combined the processes necessary to print with movable type (c1540), most ordinary people were illiterate.
 Professional scribes read aloud to them such documents as business transactions, official proclamations and news of the day.
 Scribes used writing systems that gradually evolved from unique symbols taught to apprentices into semi-standardized regional “hands.”